 Land-slipped tarmac, silicone, 2020-21

-A number of these works were made from tarmac that was recently part of the car park at nearby Compton beach.
-This tarmac was freshly slipped and had yet to reach beach level.
+A number of these works were made from tarmac that was recently part of the car park on the cliff top at nearby Compton beach, Isle of Wight.
+The tarmac was freshly slipped and had yet to reach beach level.

 At around the same time, experiments were underway in the studio with specialist grade silicone rubber.